charlesgretton/cnfgraphs_vibe/README.md

 ## Graph Theory 6-3: Tree Decompositions and Tree Width

-Introduces (tree decompositions and treewidth)[https://www.youtube.com/watch?v=gCZrasaG0vA], foundational concepts for analyzing graph structure and solving NP-hard problems efficiently.
+Introduces (tree decompositions and [treewidth](https://www.youtube.com/watch?v=gCZrasaG0vA), foundational concepts for analyzing graph structure and solving NP-hard problems efficiently.
 While not SAT-specific, it provides the theoretical basis for applications in constraint satisfaction problems like SAT.

 ## Induced Subgraphs and Tree Decompositions

-A (talk by Maria Chudnovsky)[https://youtu.be/cF7fJT7iFnM?si=tyiq0foWp1pt1CKb&t=717] (Princeton University) at IWOCA 2021, exploring structural graph theory techniques applicable to SAT instances .
+A [talk by Maria Chudnovsky](https://youtu.be/cF7fJT7iFnM?si=tyiq0foWp1pt1CKb&t=717) (Princeton University) at IWOCA 2021, exploring structural graph theory techniques applicable to SAT instances .
 It emphasizes how decompositions simplify solving combinatorial problems by leveraging sparsity.

 ## Daniel Lokshtanov: Tree Decompositions and Graph Algorithms